 The process of meditating increases activation in the prefrontal cortex (PFC) region of the brain.
 It also stimulates the reticular nucleus of the thalamus, affecting the production and delivery of GABA .
 GABAergic neurons have a central role in cortical inhibition, modulating cortical excitability and neural plasticity .

-The PFC is a brain region associated with problem solving and decision making , in other words executive functioning.
+The PFC is a brain region associated with problem solving and decision making .
+In other words, executive functioning.
 When it is stimulated, the reticular nucleus of the thalamus is activated and produces GABA .
 People that meditate possess higher resting cerebral blood flow in the cerebral cortex, and it has also been proposed that Transcendental Meditation increases GABAergic tone .
-Therefore, by increasing GABA levels, meditation may help to decrease anxiety.
+Therefore, by increasing GABA levels, meditation may help decrease anxiety.

 A study in type 2 diabetic patients found that Integrated Amrita Meditation boosted GABA levels compared with a control group, albeit these levels were not measured in the brain .